RobertWesner/YouTube-Play-All/README.md

 ## Contributing and Testing

+Contributions are welcome and will be automatically tested by GitHub workflows.

 ### Basic Tests (easy)

-Please use [the testing userscript](https://github.com/RobertWesner/YouTube-Play-All/raw/main/test.user.js) after making a change.
+Feel free to use [the testing userscript](https://github.com/RobertWesner/YouTube-Play-All/raw/main/test.user.js) after making a change.

 1. Install the testing script.
 2. Open your developer tools.